werlleyg/mdc-partners-application/README.md

 - [x] CI/CD to deploy on Vercel
 - [x] Header and footer
 - [x] Responsiveness of the website layout

+## ⚙ Installation

+-   1. Clone and set up this repository [Mid Dev Test](https://github.com/werlleyg/mdc-partners-application)
+-   2. Run `npm i` or `yarn` in the project folder on your computer
+-   3. Run `npm run dev` or `yarn dev`
+-   4. Your project is already running 🔭

 <br/>